mozaik-association/mozaik/docs/5Marketing-emails.md

 !!! abstract "The goal of recurrent mailing"

-    This functionality allows you to send a mailing evey X hour/day/week/month/year.
+    This functionality allows you to send automatically an email evey X hour/day/week/month/year.

-    Thanks to the distribution lists module and to this functionality, you can send a recurring email to a specific distribution list that is constantly updated thanks to the dynamic filters.
+    added to the distribution list module, the email marketing module allows you to send a recurring email to a specific distribution list that is constantly updated thanks to the dynamic filters.
     !!!example

         I want to send automatically an email to all the people who participated in an event in the last three days.

         To do this you will have to create a distribution list that includes, thanks to the filters, the people who participated in an event in the last three days.
 The filters being dynamic, the distribution list will be constantly updated.
 Once the list is created, in the mailing configuration you will have to select a recurrent mailing every 3 days.
+Every 3 days only new people who have participated in an event will receive the email.

 <figure markdown>
 ![screenshot 20](img/screen20.png)